 Business Partnership for Market Readiness (B-PMR),

-IETA is launching a new initiative, the B-PMI, to complement the World Bank’s PMI, providing capacity building and training to business organisations from selected PMI countries.
+IETA launched in 2022, the B-PMI, to complement the World Bank’s PMI, providing capacity building to business organisations and informing policy development in selected PMI countries .

 The goal is to create synergies with the World Bank’s programme and leverage overall climate ambition, helping businesses identify opportunities created by voluntary and compliance markets as well as the operationalisation of Article 6.

 With more than 20 years as market champion, IETA is ideally positioned to promote common understanding with local businesses in these countries, share best practices and assist in the market design/policy development processes.

 B-PMI aims to support the emergence of a new global carbon pricing architecture where different domestic and international markets co-exist in an integrated and interoperable ecosystem.

 WHAT IS THE PMI?